Numerai Submission Scores: From Day 1 to Resolution

 Rankings converge faster than scores.
 Focus on rank rather than raw score for mid-round assessment — the round detail timeline makes this convergence visible.

-Patience is a competitive advantage.
-Participants who restake based on daily fluctuations are systematically disadvantaged against those who wait for the signal to stabilize.
+Patience reduces avoidable churn.
+Participants who restake based on daily fluctuations risk reacting before the signal stabilizes.
 For a broader view of how payouts actually land, see Round Economics.